Home

 5. To raise school level collaboration between different subject teachers in project schools and between the participating VET, HE, and GE institutions.

-The materials (six modules) are trying to address the lack of relevant teaching-learning materials able to address socially sensitive science related issues which could help teachers to manage newly raised post-truth challenges in the classroom as well as to develop students' key competences.
-The context of health was chosen as it provides a rich context for: (1) learning of important science concepts and skills plus key competences; (2) addressing and testing common myths, and the material can be easily integrated with national curricula (intended to be as complementary to curricular materials for the use in science, but also in social science or other lessons).
+The materials (six modules) try to address the lack of relevant teaching-learning materials able to address socially sensitive science related issues which could help teachers to manage newly raised post-truth challenges in the classroom as well as to develop students’ key competences.

 Target groups